emanuil-tolev/python-logging/readme.md

 1. Show the metadata we are collecting now.
 1. See why the `console` output works here, but we should turn off the colorization (otherwise the parsing breaks).
-1. Turn on the ingest pipeline and to show how everything is working, rebuild the Java app and restart Docker Compose.
+1. Turn on the ingest pipeline and to show how everything is working and restart Docker Compose.
 1. See why we needed the grok failure rule, because of the startup error from sending to Logstash directly.
 1. Filter to the right container name and point out the hinting that stops the multiline statements from being broken up.